pranigopu/pranigopu.github.io/docs/art/poetry/poems-for-life-on-earth.md

 Glad, in flesh and blood, no <br>
 Phantoms in my veins.
 But <br>
-If I let them in my skull, my <br>
+If I let them in my skull, <br>
-Heart would beat for null.
+Then my heart would beat for null.